While most Halloween costumes are not eligible for copyright protection there are exceptions and infringement cases have been successfully brought.

 A determination of fair use is performed on a case by case basis and the court looks to whether individuals borrow the copyrighted work in a limited and transformative way.
 For example, a court is much more likely to find that trick or treaters who make their own costumes at home would constitute fair use, while professional businesses attempting to commercialize the copyrighted work and pierce into the creator’s marketplace may not be seen as fair users.

-In addition, parodies of copyrighted works are also considered to be fair use.
+In addition, parodies of copyrighted works are also fair use.
 Transforming a copyrighted work into, for example, a zombie version of Mickey Mouse represents a deliberate exaggeration for comedic effect.
 Such a parody stands a good chance at receiving a favorable fair use opinion.

 Sale, Advertisement, and Potential Trademark Infringement